 48 Hours in San Antonio: Just Around the Riverbend

 With its impressive architecture and enchanting walkways, San Antonio makes for a charming romantic getaway or weekend cultural excursion.
 Its downtown is pedestrian-friendly, making for an easy walk around the River Walk and The Alamo.
-But there’s so much more to San Antonio than just its city center.
+But you can do so much more during your 48 hours in San Antonio than just visit its city center.

 We encourage you to rent a car to visit the best vegan-friendly restaurants, The Strip, Historic Market Square, UTSA Institute of Texan Cultures, and San Antonio Missions National Historical Park.
 In the words of Pocahontas, here’s a guide to go just around the riverbend in San Antonio.